glowkeeper/Enervator/docs/technicalOverview.md

 _*Author disclaimer: [this author](https://glowkeeper.github.io/) haven't looked at [ipfs](https://ipfs.io/) for a wehile, so some of what I've written above may no longer be true._

-is a little less corporate,

 ## Loading Eneradmin and Enerchanger

 ![](/images/enerchanger.png)

 _Figure 4: The Enerchanger frontend interface_

-<a name='#loading'>To load </a>[Eneradmin](http://bcd1e0c422401c3591fb3a347aaa0d73b7faff797a21b15edabf0ca214157ccb) and [Enerchanger](http://795f83fa1356cd7d00e5cfe8f1a93f32c55127684c6fc4cb8ff89a32e000016b) in a web browser, you will need to be running [Firefox](https://www.mozilla.org/) with the [Dat P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) and [MetaMask](https://metamask.io/) extensions installed.
+<a name='loading'>To load </a>[Eneradmin](http://bcd1e0c422401c3591fb3a347aaa0d73b7faff797a21b15edabf0ca214157ccb) and [Enerchanger](http://795f83fa1356cd7d00e5cfe8f1a93f32c55127684c6fc4cb8ff89a32e000016b) in a web browser, you will need to be running [Firefox](https://www.mozilla.org/) with the [Dat P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) and [MetaMask](https://metamask.io/) extensions installed.
 [MetaMask](https://metamask.io/) should be pointing at the Rinkeby Test Network, and you will need a few test Ether in your [MetaMask](https://metamask.io/) wallet - you can get those from the [Rinkeby Faucet](https://faucet.rinkeby.io/).

 [dat](https://dat.foundation/) is a peer-to-peer distributed data protocol.
 By using Ethereum, and deploying to [dat](https://dat.foundation/), [Eneradmin](http://bcd1e0c422401c3591fb3a347aaa0d73b7faff797a21b15edabf0ca214157ccb) and [Enerchanger](http://795f83fa1356cd7d00e5cfe8f1a93f32c55127684c6fc4cb8ff89a32e000016b) can truthfully claim to be utilising the decentralised web.
 The only thing that's not decentralised about them is this GitHub resource!